PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.2
+- added options to change steam nickname when starting/quitting QL in the GUI.
+This works even with /quit

 Version 2.1
 - fixed: Quake Live could not be restarted after extraQL loaded the steam_api.dll and used QL's application ID (it's now using the QL Dedicated Server ID instead)